 It is perfectly healthy to be skeptic about acupuncture.
 I encourage people to question everything.
 What I explain to patients who want a western medicine explanation….remove the word “qi” and replace it with blood.
 You don’t have to believe in channels and meridians, just believe in science: blood circulation, blood vessels, nerves, fascia, hormones, and lymph vessels are real.
 All acupoint are at junctions of some of these especially nerve and blood vessels.
 Body chemistry like serotonin, endorphins, dopamine, and various hormones like testosterone, adrenaline, estrogen, progesterone and more are stimulated by the tiny filiform needle.
 Some of these area have a affect on the 11 body systems: respiratory, circulation, digestion, nervous, endocrine, reproductive, muscular, skeletal, integumentary (skin, hair, nails), lymphatic/immune response, and urinary.
 Somehow through centuries, acupuncturists have it down to a science how various areas and acupoints on the body make a change.
 This change causes a balance.

-Tui-Na is many things including massage, acupressure, joint manipulation, muscle and fascia techniques to promote healing.
+Tui-Na is many things including massage, acupressure, joint manipulation, muscle and fascia techniques, and bone setting to promote healing.
 Incorporating massage is very important as palpation is a way of diagnosis.
 If you have tight muscles, pain spots, tender areas, or knots (trigger points), these are an important indication of imbalance.
 I may scan your back, arms, legs, and abdominal region on acupoints and along channels to find these troublesome areas.
 Medical Massage is about getting a better outcome with the following issues, please be sure to talk to me if any of these are bothering you: Carpal tunnel, Whiplash, Headaches, Shoulder or Elbow problems, TMJ/TMD, Foot and Ankle problems, Pelvis/Hips/Knees issues, Sciatica, Disc pathology, Scoliosis, Arthritis, Fibromyalgia, Trigger points, Diabetes, Lymph issues.
 More about Tui-Na can be found here;

-Finally Qigong and Tai Chi: The only was to find your Qi, is to be in the present moment and using your feeling.
+Finally Qigong and Tai Chi: The only way to find your Qi, is to be in the present moment and using your feeling.
 You cannot have a mind stuck in the past or thinking about the future.
 There are many types of Qigong, but one thing almost all have in common is concentration of breathing in lower diaphragm.
 This area is called “Dan Tian” in China and “Hara” in Japan.
 It is where we cultivate Qi (vital energy).
 We may ask you to breath this way in acupuncture treatment.
 Dan tian or lower diaphragm breathing helps to stimulate the vagus nerve which has a calming effect on the heart and lungs.
 Most stressed people are taking short shallow breaths in the chest.
 With dan tien breathing, you will get more oxygen into the blood and calm the mind.
 There is a saying in Qigong.
 “Use the mind to move the Qi, use the qi to move the body.”
 It is very important to put the mind in Dan tien, anchor it there, and breathe from there, but it has to be trained to get full benefits.

 Also we will prescribe some methods.
 Ba Duanjin (Eight Brocade qigong) in the link below is a great beginner Qigong.
 It also has some Tui-na massage at the end.
 If you like meditation, we believe Vipassana is a simple non-religious practice to observe breathing and calm the mind.

 Taijiquan or ‘Tai Chi‘ is a very dynamic qigong that is a martial art.
 It is important to cultivate dan tien and know some qigong before taking on this martial art.
-It is by far my favorite method here as daily practice as yields great rewards.
+It is by far my favorite method here as daily practice yields great rewards.
 It is meditation in motion, medication in motion, and acupuncture in motion.
 It is difficult to learn, but with perseverance, and diligence you can become proficient over time.
 For beginners we recommend trying the warm-ups and the standing neigong exercise to start off.

 Alexandria Virginia Nova Acupuncture: